-Reviews work especially well if they have some user-generated content attached to them.
-Whether that’s a photo or video of your customer enjoying your product.
+Reviews work especially well if they have some user-generated content (UGC) attached, whether that’s a photo or video, showing your customers enjoying your product.

-Just like Shopify Plus user and Loox customer BlendJet.
-Collecting more than 55,000 reviews in record time:
+Visual reviews have proven extremely effective for Shopify Plus user and Loox customer BlendJet.
+They've collected more than 55,000 reviews in record time:

 BlendJet CEO Ryan Pamplin even said:

 "Nothing boosted our conversion rate as much as Loox.
 The review format is simply the best.
 It prioritizes photos and videos, which is what people want to see.”

 But how do you collect so many visual reviews?
 And more specifically, how do you optimize your review emails to get higher responses?